EuroCropsML: A Time Series Benchmark Dataset For Few-Shot Crop Type Classification: Methods

+\begin{description} \item[Collection of relevant Sentinel-2 tiles.]
 In the first step, the \EuroCrops reference data \cite{schneider_eurocrops_zenodo} (version 9) was aligned with Sentinel-2 raster data tiles from the year 2021.
-To do this, we used the EOLab Finder, accessible via \url{https://finder.eo-lab.org}, to identify the file paths of the Sentinel-2 \texttt{.SAFE} files on the EOLab platform (\url{https://eo-lab.org/de}). \footnote{ The EOLab Finder will no longer be maintained from May 11, 2024 onwards.
-As a result, when processing future years (\cf \cref{sec:usage}), please refer to the EOLab Data Explorer, accessible via \url{https://explore.eo-lab.org}.} We first collected all tiles that overlap with the land surface of the given country for 2021, before mapping the collection to each agricultural parcel individually.
+For this, we relied on the EOLab Finder, accessible via \url{https://finder.eo-lab.org}, to identify the file paths of the Sentinel-2 \texttt{ .SAFE} files on the EOLab platform (\url{https://eo-lab.org/de}).
+Please note that the EOLab Finder is no longer maintained since May 11, 2024.
+As a result, when processing future data (\cf \cref{sec:level1_usage} in the Usage Notes section), please refer to its successor, the EOLab Data Explorer, accessible via \url{https://explore.eo-lab.org}, instead.
+We first collected all tiles that overlap with the land surface of the given country for 2021, before mapping the collection to each agricultural parcel individually.
 It should be noted that some \EuroCrops reference data contains duplicate parcel geometries.
 In such instances, only one entry is retained.
-If a parcel encompasses multiple raster tiles, only the tile with the lowest cloud coverage was retained for further processing.
-Thus, in such rare cases, only parts of the parcel's geometry were included in the polygon clipping and median pixel value calculation described in step 2.
+Furthermore, if a parcel encompasses multiple raster tiles, only the tile with the lowest cloud coverage was retained for further processing.
+Thus, in such rare cases, only parts of the parcel's geometry were included in the polygon clipping and median pixel value calculation described in following step.
 However, since all subsequent processing and modeling steps relied solely on median pixel values rather than on individual pixels, merging information from multiple tiles is unnecessary.